 What fans can hope is that the production took some of those fan criticisms to heart.
 For example, chocolate week, which was difficult in the best of circumstances, was an outright trainwreck on the hottest day of the year in 2020.
 (Climate change is not the friend of chocolate either, especially in August.)
 Hopefully, this season's challenges will take the reality of the English summer in mind, and an English summer beset by warming temps at that.
 Perhaps it will also consider making some of the challenges easier since the contestants can't go home and practice in their kitchens for an entire week each time.

-And for heaven's sake, someone, anyone please fix the Nigel-and-Matt hosting situation.
+And for heaven's sake, someone, anyone please fix the Noel-and-Matt hosting situation.
 Please and thanks.